eBay/restcommander/README.md

 [REST Superman](http://www.restsuperman.com): Parallel Async HTTP Client as a Service
 ===========
-Please check details about REST Superman at [www.restsuperman.com](http://www.restsuperman.com) and its [introduction video](http://www.youtube.com/watch?v=nMFhXxyE0EE).
+Please check latest details about REST Superman at [www.restsuperman.com](http://www.restsuperman.com) and its [introduction video](http://www.youtube.com/watch?v=nMFhXxyE0EE).

 ![Structure Overview](https://github.com/ebay/restsuperman/raw/master/AgentMaster/public/images/workflow_v3.png)

 ###What is REST Superman and Why I need it?

 Superman is [Postman](http://www.getpostman.com) at scale: a fast parallel async http client as a service with aggregated response and regular expression based string extraction.
+It is in Java (with AKKA and Play Framework).

 So what can Superman do?
 It speaks HTTP in scale, thus is powerful with [many use cases](http://www.restsuperman.com/usecase.html).
 Here are some basic ones for automation on managing and monitoring tens of thousands web servers (See [Sample Code](http://www.restsuperman.com/monitoring-sample.html)):